 Canada |Graduate School of Arts and Sciences, M.A. in Regional Studies of East Asia (Korea)

-Ann is excited to pursue historical research using feminist and queer theories to further the understanding of previously unwritten histories of women in Korean history.
-At Harvard, Ann will investigate the effects of educational policies during the colonial and post-Korean War period on women's self-conceptualization of their (trans) national and personal identities.
+Ann is pursuing historical research using feminist and queer theories to further the understanding of previously unwritten histories of women in Korean history.
+At Harvard, Ann is investigating the effects of educational policies during the colonial and post-Korean War period on women's self-conceptualization of their (trans) national and personal identities.
 While expanding her interests and building on her research skills, Ann hopes to further develop her "Korean War Interviews" archive by documenting women's experiences of the war.

 M.E.Sci.
 (Honours) in Geophysics (North America), University of Liverpool